ws-cs2/cs2-surftimer/README.md

 ## Installation

 First will first need to [install Metamod](https://www.sourcemm.net/downloads.php?branch=dev).

-Then install the [Lua Unlocker](https://github.com/Source2ZE/LuaUnlocker) and optionally [Movement Unlocker](https://github.com/Source2ZE/MovementUnlocker).
+Then install [Will's SurfTimer Metamod Plugin]() Metamod plugin,  [Lua Unlocker](https://github.com/Source2ZE/LuaUnlocker) and optionally [Movement Unlocker](https://github.com/Source2ZE/MovementUnlocker).

-Copy the `scripts` folder here to your `game/csgo` folder.
+Now copy the Lua Vscript code from the 'lua' folder in this repository to `game/csgo`.

+Your resulting directory should look like 'game/csgo/scripts/vscripts/wst.lua' (and other wst files) &  'game/csgo/scripts/wst_zones/surf_beginner.txt' (and other zones).

 Then in 'cfg' if you are running on listen server create (or add to) 'listenserver.cfg'.
 If you are running a dedicated server then create (or add to) 'server.cfg'.